Acumatica/SalesOrderTypeDefaultReasonCode/README.md

 2. Navigate to Order Types Screen (SO201000) and select the Order Type for which you need to specify the reason code.
 Specify the Combine Sales Sub From and Reason Code fields.
 ![Screenshot](/_ReadMeImages/SO201000.png)

-3. Navigate to Sales Orders Screen (SO301000), select a the configured Order Type, add the sub account column to the grid if needed (hidden by default).
+3. Navigate to Sales Orders Screen (SO301000), select the configured Order Type, add the sub account column to the grid if needed (hidden by default).
 When you add a document with an Inventory ID you should be able to see the default reason code and the Sub Acount fields already populated.
 ![Screenshot](/_ReadMeImages/SO301000.png)

 Known Issues